KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-FilterMonitor by ChrisF1976](https://github.com/ChrisF1976/MMM-FilterMonitor)

-1. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-3. Recommendation: There is no CHANGELOG file.
+1. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-4. Recommendation: There is no CODE_OF_CONDUCT file.
+2. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-5. Recommendation: There is no dependabot configuration file.
+3. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-6. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-fitbit by SVendittelli](https://github.com/SVendittelli/MMM-fitbit)